AlexKomanov/streamlit-basics/README.md

 1. `pip3 install streamlit`
    *Installs the Streamlit library, a tool for creating interactive web applications from Python scripts.*

-2. `pip3 install pandas matplotlib`
+2. `pip3 install pandas`
-   *Installs Pandas for data manipulation and analysis, and Matplotlib for creating visualizations.*
+   *Installs Pandas for data manipulation and analysis.*

 Run this code to open a start template of Streamlit: